inclement/inclem.net/content/kivycrashcourse/3-more_interesting_widget_interactions.rst

 documentation if interested.

 Having created our new widgets, we need to add them to the widget tree of the existing build method.
-We now want to `return` the BoxLayout (it's going to be our top level widget), and we'll need to add both the FloatLayout and the TextInput to that one, so that the BoxLayout contains them both and can place them next to one another.
+We now want to :code:`return` the BoxLayout (it's going to be our top level widget), and we'll need to add both the FloatLayout and the TextInput to that one, so that the BoxLayout contains them both and can place them next to one another.
 That means